ximplementation/ximplementation/src/site/markdown/index.md

 # About ximplementation
-Ximplementation is a framework lets you write implementation freely based on Java annotations, and it makes you able to change implementation of dependency dynamically without creating new dependency chain.
+Ximplementation is a framework lets you write implementation freely based on Java annotations, and makes you able to change implementation of dependency dynamically without creating new dependency chain.

 [Getting Started](getting-started.html)